pococms/website/docs/seo.md

 an independent SEO firm with years of experience.
 The Moz pages explaining SEO often appear at the top of the search results.

+## Plugins

+PocoCMS needs no plugins for SEO support.
+It is built from the ground up for SEO.

 Here's how PocoCMS builds SEO into its themes.

 ## Good page structure is easy